Federal Study of Nursing Homes Reveal Elder Abuse ViolationsTrusted Content

 According to a recent report provided by the Department of Health and Human Services’ Centers for Medicare and Medicaid Services, many nursing homes are suspected of having serious safety and health violations for their patients.

-While the study was conducted on St. Louis nursing homes, the results are believed to be indicative of the safety of nursing homes throughout the country.
+While the study was conducted on St. Louis nursing homes, the results are believed to be indicative of the safety of nursing homes throughout Florida and the country.
 A similar report by the National Center on Elder Abuse reports that approximately one-third of nursing home residents are the victims of abuse or neglect.

 A non-profit investigative journalism group named ProPublica made the information public on an online database through the Freedom of Information Act.
 This organization investigates when allegations are made against different types of organizations.